concord-consortium/breadboard/readme.md

 ### Deploying

+gh-pages and production releases are based on the contents of the /public folder.

 To deploy to gh-pages, simply run `npm run deploy`.

-To deploy a release to production
+To deploy to production, run `npm run production`.

+Check that the production commit looks right, then tag it:

 ```
-  git checkout production
-  git merge master
   git tag           # check existing tags
-  git tag -a x.y.z -m 'release version x.y.z'
+  git tag -a x.y.z -m 'release version x.y.z' production
-  git push origin --follow-tags
+  git push origin --tags
 ```

+Feel free to force new commits to production if the previous one had errors or you soon discover it was incomplete (and delete the old tag and re-tag).

 ### Understanding the code

-The majority of the application can be found in app/.
-The application is written in an MVC pattern, and the folders follow suit, except for the circuit components, whose model objects can all be found in /app/circuit.
+The application is found in src/ and is written in an MVC pattern, and the folders follow suit, except for the circuit components, whose model objects can all be found in /src/circuit.

 The models generally define object classes.
 Most objects (pages, sections, etc) are instances of these classes.

 The views generally return a jQuery object representing the view of the particular model object.
 The parent view is generally responsible for embedding the jQuery object onto the page.

-Demo activity JSON files can be found in the /activities folder.
+Demo activity JSON files can be found in the /examples folder.
+This folder is copied into /public.

 The circuit calculations are performed by the Circuit Solver library (https://github.com/concord-consortium/circuit-solver)